joshuaxiao13/CP-Stash/AtCoder Educational DP/K/README.md

 # K - Stones

-In this problem, Taro and Jiro have a pile of `K` stones and they each take turns removing some number of stones.
+In this problem, Taro and Jiro have a pile of `K` stones and they each take turns removing some number of stones from the pile.

 > Choose an element `x` in `A` (the set of stones to choose from), and remove exactly `x` stones from the pile.
 A player loses when he becomes unable to play.